 Applicants must be 18 years of age or above.

 For this qualification students must have completed at least 120 hours of work placement.
-Charter Australia organises weekly work placements for our enrolled students in a residential care facility.
+Charter Australia organises work placements for our enrolled students in an accredited residential care facility.

 Before undertaking any work placements in a care facility, students will be required, at their own cost, to undertake a:

 • Health screening, influenza and any necessary vaccinations including Covid-19 vaccination.

 To attend work placement, students are required to wear Charter Australia’s uniform (included in the materials fees) and also appropriate black pants and black rubber sole footwear.